 Motivation comes in many forms, which may or may not include peer pressure or a sense of community because we’re in it together.
 This is how time-limited challenges can help spark a fitness journey.
-Whether it’s 14 days of plank exercises or four weeks of core strengthening; a 30-day plan to toned arms or a full-body, 28-day squat, plank and lunge plan or maybe it’s the ultimate 31-day squat, lunge and pushup plan — whatever you choose, commit and get it done.
+Whether it’s 14 days of plank exercises or four weeks of core strengthening; 28-day squat, plank and lunge plan or maybe it’s the ultimate 31-day squat, lunge and pushup plan — whatever you choose, commit and get it done.

 KNOWING BASIC MOVES IS REALLY ALL YOU NEED